Nedomas/zapata/README.md

 Special thanks to my comrade [@jpalumickas](https://github.com/jpalumickas), with whom we share a vision of a better world.
 Also - thank you [@edgibbs](https://github.com/edgibbs), for being the early contributor.
 [@morron](https://github.com/morron) - for caring.

+Huge thanks to [@marcinruszkiewicz](https://github.com/marcinruszkiewicz) for reviving this gem to life in 2019/2020.
+Also additional thanks to [@jpalumickas](https://github.com/jpalumickas) for all the extra fixes and modernizing the codebase.
+This would not be done without you all.

 ## Copyright
 Copyright (c) 2014-2018 Justas, Andrew, Ed, Dmitry, Domas.